bojanrajkovic/Oxide/README.md

 * Async/await expression support for options, contributed by @garuma
 * Magical parsing extensions that return Result/Option
 * A priority queue, with API inspired by Rust's BinaryHeap
+* Some half-baked HTTP wrappers that need a bit of improvement

 ## Building